 Posture and CSF flow – how are they related?

 In addition to the positive effects of breathing from these types of exercises, stretching, gentle movement (such as walking), and various yoga postures can also help promote better postural stability.
 Proper alignment of the head and spine is critical to allow for the smooth flow of CSF around the central nervous system.
-Our NUCCA doctors help evaluate and reduce stress in the upper neck that may create impedance to this flow.
+Our NUCCA doctors help evaluate and reduce mechanical stress in the upper neck that may create impedance to this flow.

 Incorporating activities that support your body’s natural functions can help to optimize your brain health and overall wellness.
 Challenge yourself to walk, stretch, and practice deep breathing every day and see how your clarity of mind and energy changes.
 Talk with one of our NUCCA doctors to help get you started in moving towards better brain health!